 Vantage wins Best Trading Services Provider APAC at the ADVFN International Financial Awards 2022

-SINGAPORE, March 22, 2022 /PRNewswire/ -- Vantage, the international multi-asset broker, announces today that it has been selected as the "Best Trading Services Provider APAC (Asia-Pacific)" at the ADVFN International Financial Awards 2022.
+SINGAPORE, March 22, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Vantage, the international multi-asset broker, announces today that it has been selected as the "Best Trading Services Provider APAC (Asia-Pacific)" at the ADVFN International Financial Awards 2022.

 The panel-judged awards – now in their eighth year - recognises and celebrates the best of breed products and services from across both the traditional financial and Fintech industries.